umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 ![Naming a Document Type](images/v8Screenshots/homePage.png)

-_Notice that the alias of the Document Type is automatically generated based on the name.
-If you want to change the alias click the "lock" icon._
+*Notice that the alias of the Document Type is automatically generated based on the name.
+If you want to change the alias click the "lock" icon.*

 Having a root node lets you quickly query content as you know everything will be under the root node.

 To set an icon for the Document Type click the document icon in the top left corner.
 This will open the icon select dialog.
-Search for _Home_ and select the icon.
-This icon will be used in the content tree, choosing appropriate icons for your content nodes is a good way to give editors a better overview of the content tree.
+Search for *Home* and select the icon.
+This icon will be used in the content tree.
+Choosing appropriate icons for your content nodes is a good way to give editors a better overview of the content tree.

 ![Choosing an icon for the Document Type](images/v8Screenshots/docTypeIcon.png)